sst/guide/_chapters/manage-environment-related-config.md

 - The `${VARIABLE}` format allows us to also specify a fallback.
 So in the case of `${VARIABLE_1, VARIABLE_2}`, it'll first try `VARIABLE_1`.
 If it doesn't resolve then it'll try `VARIABLE_2`.

 - So Serverless will first try to resolve, `self:custom.sstAppMapping.${self:custom.stage}`.
-It'll check if the stage we are currently deploying to (`self:custom.stage`) has mapping set in `self:custom.sstAppMapping`.
+It'll check if the stage we are currently deploying to (`self:custom.stage`) has a mapping set in `self:custom.sstAppMapping`.
 If it does, then it uses it.
-In other words, if we are currently deploying to `dev` or `prod`, then name of the corresponding stage in our SST app.
+In other words, if we are currently deploying to `dev` or `prod`, then use the corresponding stage in our SST app.

 - If the stage we are currently deploying to does not have a corresponding stage in our SST app (not `dev` or `prod`), then we fallback to `self:custom.sstAppMapping.dev`.
 As in, we fallback to using the `dev` stage of our SST app.